SET_FROM

 Description

-.
-The resulting set contains unique items, and its behavior regarding uniqueness, case sensitivity, and whitespace handling depends on whether the input arg
+The SET_FROM operation converts a string (arg) into a Set by splitting it using a specified separator.
+The resulting set contains unique items, and its behavior regarding uniqueness, case sensitivity, and whitespace handling depends on whether the input arg is a Text or Bytes type.

 Parameters